Yuchengao213/Performance-tools/README.md

 ## Introduction

 This is a performance testing tool that allows you to perform various network and system performance tests on different test objects such as Host, Client, and GPU.
-The tool is designed to help you evaluate the performance of your network and hardware components.
+The tool is designed to help you evaluate the performance of your network and hardware components while providing the ability to **isolate network spaces**(please refer to the isolate_network_space.md).

 ## Prerequisites